htcooper/htcooper.github.io/docs/index.md

 introduction: |
     ## About Hollis

-    Strategic product leader with 8+ years of experience in solving complex customer challenges.
+    Data-driven product leader with 8+ years of experience in solving complex customer challenges.
 Master's in computer science from UPenn, equipped with specialized training and hands-on skills in AI, ready to drive innovation in new product domains.

     I have hands-on experience with NLP, CNNs, reinforcement learning, transformers, generative AI, and computer vision.
 I also have training in the business use of AI, ethical and legal issues relating to AI, and ML project best practices.